Kafune/sep2020-quizzer-steven-kachung/Ontwerpen/readme.md

 - **`WS`** "question_choice"
     - To inform the teams that the quizmaster currently isn't ready to start the quiz.
 The quizmaster first has to choose a new question.
 - **`WS`** "new_points"
-    - To inform the scoreboard new scores are assigned to a team
+    - To inform the scoreboard new scores are assigned to a team.
+With this message the scoreboard can update the current scores.
 - **`WS`** "question_approved"
-    - This websocket message will be sent from the quizmaster app to a specific team that the given answer is approved
+    - This websocket message will be sent from the quizmaster app to a specific team that the given answer is approved.
 - **`WS`** "question_rejected"
-    - This websocket message will be sent from the quizmaster app to a specific team that the given answer is rejected
+    - This websocket message will be sent from the quizmaster app to a specific team that the given answer is rejected.
 - **`WS`** "exit_game"
     - This message will be sent to all teams that the game is finished.
 - **`WS`** "new_game"